Rugby-Muzzo double earns Italy opening win over United States | Sports-Games

 Rugby-Muzzo double earns Italy opening win over United States

-Aura Muzzo scored a pair of tries as Italy fought back from an early deficit to pick up a bonus point in a 22-10 win over the United States in their opening Pool B clash at the women's Rugby World Cup on Sunday.
+Aura Muzzo scored a pair of tries as Italy fought back for a 22-10 win over the United States in their opening Pool B clash at the women's Rugby World Cup on Sunday, while Wales secured a last-gasp win over Scotland in their Pool A contest.
 Hallie Taufoou's fourth-minute try gave the Americans an early advantage in Whangarei in New Zealand, but Vittoria Ostuni Minuzzi crossed for Italy before Muzzo's double and a superb solo effort from Maria Magatti secured victory.

-Aura Muzzo scored a pair of tries as Italy fought back from an early deficit to pick up a bonus point in a 22-10 win over the United States in their opening Pool B clash at the women's Rugby World Cup on Sunday.
+Aura Muzzo scored a pair of tries as Italy fought back for a 22-10 win over the United States in their opening Pool B clash at the women's Rugby World Cup on Sunday, while Wales secured a last-gasp win over Scotland in their Pool A contest.

 Hallie Taufoou's fourth-minute try gave the Americans an early advantage in Whangarei in New Zealand, but Vittoria Ostuni Minuzzi crossed for Italy before Muzzo's double and a superb solo effort from Maria Magatti secured victory.
 "We are, of course, really happy," said Italy coach Andrea Di Giandomenico.
 "We win, we have a bonus point.
 Of course we had to work to manage possession during the game but I think it's a very good start."